Environmental Health Careers: What They Are and How to Start

 Critical thinking

-As with any science career, you'll need to be a critical thinker, to analyse data and find patterns.
+As with any science career, you must be a critical thinker to analyse data and find patterns.
 You'll need to take everything you learn or observe and find a way to solve or prevent a problem by thinking critically.

 Ability to work in varied environments